15-minute-discourse/magnetic-fields/README.md

 # Is Earth's Magnetosphere Under Threat?
-How to prepare for magnetic pole shifts and flips!
+How to Prepare for Geomagnetic Reversal!

 Watch the video on YouTube: https://www.youtube.com/watch?v=b5kc0ry6YjA